 Fitting Strength Training into Your Running

 Running is still your primary goal, so structure your training accordingly.
-If possible, strength train on your hard run days (after the run) so that your easy days are truly focused on recovery.
-If your schedule permits, spacing your hard run and strength workout three or more hours apart will maximize the gains of both workouts without compromising recovery.
+If possible, strength train on your hard run days (after the run).
+This allows your easy days to be truly focused on recovery.
+If your schedule permits, spacing your hard run and strength workout four or more hours apart will maximize the gains of both workouts without compromising recovery.
 The following day should be rest or a short, easy run.

-If your schedule doesn’t allow such structure, don’t worry about it.
+If your schedule doesn’t allow such a structure, don’t worry about it.
 This article delves into various approaches for including strength training into your running plan.
-If you have to strength train on your easy days, that’s okay – just be mindful of your workout the next day and scale accordingly.
+If you have to strength train on your easy days, that’s okay.
+Just be mindful of your workout the next day and scale accordingly.

 It’s okay to be sore.
-If you are doing the appropriate amount of strength work for your ability level and using proper form, you will not be so sore that you cannot complete a run.
+If you are doing the appropriate amount of strength work for your ability level, you should not be so sore that you cannot complete a run.
 You can even go into a long run or a speed workout sore.
 You may not hit your exact paces at first, but the effort is what matters.
 Chances are, once your body adapts to strength training, you will not be sore after your strength workouts.
 (Read here for more on if you should run with sore legs.)

 Periodization is the concept of different phases of training having a dedicated focus.
 Most runners periodize their running when they train for a race.
 You do different volumes and intensities when training for a marathon than for a 5K.
 Your training also periodizes within race training; the first few weeks of marathon training look different